jonolt/mmusicc/doc/internals.rst

 ------------------

 1) multivalues are internally saved as list
-2) multiple values in one string, which are divided by a char, will be extracted to multivalues and saved as in 1, when char is given.
-TODO global split char
+2) multiple values in one string, which are divided by a char, will be extracted to multivalues and saved as in 1)
+3) comment is used as default and not description

 xiph
 ^^^^^

-1) multivalues of a key are writen as multiple tags,
+1) multivalues of a key are writen as multiple tags

 mp3
 ^^^

 1) no format checking of values (e.g. TimeStampTextFrame)
-2) paired text frames are extracted to a flat list
-3) the flat list of paired text frames is writen as [u'', list[i]]
+2) all values are written as utf8, encoding options have to be defined

 module formats